snapshot-labs/snapshot-strategies/src/strategies/api/README.md

 The final URL is expected to look something like: `https://www.myapi.com/get_vote_count?network=1&snapshot=11437846&addresses=0xeD2bcC3104Da5F5f8fA988D6e9fAFd74Ae62f319,0x3c4B8C52Ed4c29eE402D9c91FfAe1Db2BAdd228D`

+### For API that return static data (e.g. a JSON file)

+1. `param.api`: The first part of the URL (e.g. <https://www.myapi.com/>)
+2. `param.strategy`: The resource name (e.g. get_vote_count)
+3. URL should end with `.json` (e.g. <https://www.myapi.com/votedata.json>)

 ## `decimals` param (optional)

 Users can optionally include a `decimals` property.
-This will be used by the strategy when processing the scores from the API response. `decimals` is used as the second argument of `formatUnits` (https://docs.ethers.org/v3/api-utils.html?highlight=formatunits#ether-strings-and-wei).
+This will be used by the strategy when processing the scores from the API response. `decimals` is used as the second argument of `formatUnits` (<https://docs.ethers.org/v3/api-utils.html?highlight=formatunits#ether-strings-and-wei>).
 Default value is 0.

-## Expected return of API
+## API should return a response with the following structure

 The API should return an object with the following structure:

 ```
 {
   "score": [